 All the vain things that charm me most,

-3. See from His head, His hands, His feet,
+I sacrifice them to His blood. - See from His head, His hands, His feet,

 Sorrow and love flow mingled down!